 Gyms and fitness centres

-Brits can now exercise outside as much as they like and they are also allowed to meet one other person from another household (while staying two metres apart) which means that personal trainers can offer one-to-one sessions in outdoor spaces.
+Even during the strictest periods of lockdown, people were encouraged to take an hours' exercise each day.
+Brits can now exercise outside as much as they like, and they are also allowed to meet up to six people from different households (while staying two metres apart).
+Personal trainers have been able to offer one-to-one sessions in outdoor spaces since early July.
 In addition, golf, tennis and basketball can be played with members of your household or with one other person, while staying two metres apart.

-Gyms are having to make big changes to their facilities in readiness for reopening.
-Machines will have to be widely spaced out and class sizes will be significantly reduced.
-Above all, gyms will need to introduce rigorous cleaning schedules that ensure equipment and other touchpoints are cleaned after every use.
+Gyms had to make big changes to their facilities before they could open on 25 July.
+Machines are spaced out and class sizes have been significantly reduced.
+Above all, gyms have had to introduce rigorous cleaning schedules that ensure equipment and other touchpoints are cleaned after every use.